snlpwr/vjticloud_doc/_build/html/_sources/_source/installation_guide/live_migration.txt

 The cloud controller node is the NFS server.
 The aim is to share ``/var/lib/nova/instances`` across all of the compute nodes in your Openstack cluster.
 This directory contains libvirt KVM file-based disk images for the instances hosted on that compute node.
 If you are not running your cloud in a shared storage environment, this directory will be unique across all compute nodes.

-.. warning:: Note that if you already have instances running in your cloud before configuring live migrations, you need to take precautions that the existing instances are not overridden.
+.. caution:: Note that if you already have instances running in your cloud before configuring live migrations, you need to take precautions that the existing instances are not overridden.

 **On the NFS server/controller node, take the following steps:**